-Licence number 309702B Licence holder Genea Limited Licence title Development of methods for pre-implantation genetic and metabolic evaluation of human embryos Progress of licensed activity to date Research performed under this licence allowed us to develop new approaches for the detection of chromosomally abnormal embryos prior to transfer.
+Licence number 309702B Licence holder Genea Limited Licence title Development of methods for pre-implantation genetic and metabolic evaluation of human embryos Progress of licensed activity to date No work has been carried out in this reporting period.

-Licence number 309703 Licence holder Genea Limited Licence title Development of human embryonic (ES) cells Progress of licensed activity Under this licence, we have derived a total of twenty seven (27) cell lines, four of which are karyotypically abnormal. to date Cell lines from this licence have been registered at the NIH registry and have been approved by the Steering Committee of the UK Stem Cell Bank for research use in the UK.
+Licence number 309703 Licence holder Genea Limited Licence title Development of human embryonic stem (ES) cells Progress of licensed activity to date Under this licence, a total of thirty (30) cell lines have been derived, four of which are karyotypically abnormal.
+Cell lines from this licence have been registered at the National Institutes of Health registry and have been approved by the Steering Committee of the UK Stem Cell Bank for research use in the UK.
 Cell lines are available to researchers worldwide for basic disease research and drug development projects.
 Various distribution services aid in this process.

-Licence number 309710 Licence holder Genea Limited Licence title Derivation of human embryonic stem cells from embryos identified through preimplantation genetic diagnosis to be affected by known genetic conditions Progress of licensed activity Under this licence, a total of forty six (46) affected stem cell lines have been derived, four of which are karyotypically abnormal. to date Cell lines are available to researchers worldwide for basic disease research and drug development projects.
+Licence number 309710 Licence holder Genea Limited Licence title Derivation of human embryonic stem cells from embryos identified through preimplantation genetic diagnosis to be affected by known serious monogenic conditions Progress of licensed activity Under this licence, a total of forty six (46) affected stem cell lines have been derived, four of which are karyotypically abnormal. to date Cell lines are available to researchers worldwide for basic disease research and drug development projects.
 Various distribution services aid in this process.